numbnut/sddf/README.md

 Apache Spark is used as distributed computing framework.
 SddF is the result of my master's thesis in computational science.
 It is still a prototype and not supposed to be used in production.
+Detailed information can be found in my [thesis](scalable-duplicate-detection.pdf).

 # Getting started
 There is no binary release of SddF at the moment.